-Oakwood Cemetery now covers more than one hundred acres of land and 137 years of Fort Worth history.
+Oakwood Cemetery now covers “over one hundred acres” of land, according to The Story of Oakwood Cemetery, and 140 years of Fort Worth history.

 Fort Worth’s first cemetery, Pioneers Rest (1850), was called simply “the city cemetery” until Oakwood was established.
 Then Pioneers Rest became known as “the old cemetery” and Oakwood as “the new cemetery.”
-The new cemetery was not named “Oakwood” until 1885, and even after that it was often referred to as “the new cemetery,” as the 1887 clip about Timothy Isaiah “Longhaired Jim” Courtright’s funeral shows.
+The new cemetery was not named “Oakwood” until 1885, and even after that it was often referred to as “the new cemetery,” as the 1887 clip about Jim Courtright’s funeral shows.

 Pioneers Rest did not get its current name until 1909.

 In 1883 Oakwood Cemetery was connected to the city by telephone—using John Peter Smith’s barbed wire fence!
 Clip is from the May 5, 1883 Fort Worth Gazette.